He’s back! Acuña returns to Braves after major knee injury

 The Braves designated outfielder Alex Dickerson for assignment to clear a spot on the active roster.

-The decision to reinstate Acuna came after the Braves lost Eddie Rosario for eight to 12 weeks.
+The decision to reinstate Acuña could have been motivated by losing Eddie Rosario for eight to 12 weeks.
+Rosario, the MVP of the NL Championship Series last season, had a laser procedure on Wednesday to correct blurred vision and swelling in his right eye.

-The MVP of the NL Championship Series last season, Rosario had a laser procedure Wednesday to correct blurred vision and swelling in his right eye.
+The Braves went into the finale against the Cubs looking for their first series win of the season.

 “It’s not how you start,” he said.
 “It’s how you finish.”